Aulos/batch-loader/README.md

 # batch-loader

-A lightweight, efficient data loader utility for batching multiple calls into a single operation.
-Particularly useful for optimizing database queries and API calls in JavaScript servers, Remix loaders, and React Server Components.
+A lightweight, efficient data loader utility for batching multiple requests into a single operation.
+Particularly useful for optimizing database queries and API calls in JavaScript servers, React Router loaders, and React Server Components.

+Your code can simply request individual records while the loader automatically combines these requests into efficient batch queries behind the scenes.

 Highly inspired by [GraphQL dataloader](https://github.com/graphql/dataloader) but smaller in scope.